AxLab-UofC/ThrowIO/README.md

 Main materials and equipment: 1/2 PVC pipes, 1/2 PVC joints, foam mats, ferromagnetic metal plate, wooden board, 1 toio mat.
 ![desktop-structure](https://github.com/AxLab-UofC/ThrowIO/assets/66953378/eabd97da-342e-43fb-9cd2-dacf954ad7d8)

-# Steps To Run ThrowIO with UChicago AxLab Demo Structure or CHI 2023 Body-Scale Demo Structure

-How to Connect toio Robots via Rust OSC
+# How to Connect to toio Robots via Rust OSC

-cd ThrowIO/rust_osc
+1. Navigate to rust_osc folder in the terminal by typing `cd ThrowIO/rust_osc`
-`source $HOME/.cargo/env` or `./build.sh`
+2. Setup cargo environment by typing `source $HOME/.cargo/env` or `./build.sh`

-connect to 2 toio robots
+3. Connect to 2 toio robots by typing the following example commands (you can also connect to 3 toio robots by adjusting the following command)

 example: `cargo run -- -a 33,90`
 example: `cargo run -- -n f3K,L6T`

-example: `cargon run -- -a 33,90 -n D2F`
+# Steps To Run ThrowIO with UChicago AxLab Demo Structure or CHI 2023 Body-Scale Demo Structure

 # Steps To Run ThrowIO with CHI 2023 Desktop Demo Structure

+1. Setup desktop demo structure specified above and 3D print the robot shells (desktop-demo-robot-shell.stl and desktop-demo-robot-ball-shell.stl)
+2. Connect to 3 toio robots via Rust OSC bridge (first two connected toio robots will be dropping robots and the last one will be the toio ball) by typing, for example, `cargo run -- -a 24,27`
+3.

 # Application: Orange (Immersive Haptic Experience)